 Just remember, be certain that you uphold a sense of respect, never trying to “take over” when helping elderly parents with finances, but to deliver the assurance and peace of mind that their financial matters will continue to be managed effectively.
 Ask your parents for advice and include them in the decision-making process.
 Daniel Lash, certified financial planner at VLP Financial Advisors, advises, “Tell them what you’re thinking about doing so you give them the power to tell you what they think you should do.
 It’s like they’re giving you advice because that’s what parents are good at – giving advice.”

 CareWorks Health Services offers an in-home consultation to help aging parents realize their choices for care, and to help mediate stressful conversations such as those connected to finances.
-Call us at (949) 859-4700 for assistance and to learn how we provide the kind of home care Huntington Beach families trust most.
+Call us at (949) 859-4700 for assistance from our caregivers in Orange County and to learn how we provide the kind of home care Orange County families trust most.
 To learn more about all of the other areas we serve in California, please visit our Service Area page.